 The mechanism described above is universal – all organisms on earth synthesise their proteins in the same way.
 That alone should cause Venter to hesitate in his dubious assertions regarding ‘life forms’ of separate origin.
 If everything on earth shares the same system, it really does not indicate that they had separate origins, however much difference in detail.
 Venter argues elsewhere that sequence data starts to lose sight of a simple tree in deep time, and this is true to some extent, due to such factors as horizontal gene transfer – genes passed among organisms rather than inherited from common ancestors.
 Yet the very fact that gene transfer is even possible indicates that transfers are between relatives.
 The kind of things that might more securely indicate separate origins are, for example, L-sugars giving oppositely-coiled DNA, or D-amino acids, or acids other than the canonical 20, or base pairs other than the standard 2.
 What one would not expect is to be able to pass a ‘well-formed string’ from one organism to another of completely separate origin, yet have an equally well-formed string emerge after processing in a truly foreign system.
 This is like Jeff Goldblum uploading a virus to the alien computer from an Apple Mac in Independence Day – pure hokum.

 Another aspect to consider is the structure of the aaRSs that determine the code.
-The 20 acids divide neatly between Class l and Class ll, based on their reaction chemistry.
+The 20 acids divide neatly between Class l and Class ll enzymes, based on their reaction chemistry and direction of approach to the substrate.
 Class l enzymes attach the amino acid to the 2′ -OH of the substrate; all but one Class ll enzymes attach to the 3′ -OH.
 Either way, the acid migrates to the 3′ before the ribosome gets hold of it, so there is no effective difference.
 Every enzyme in each class bears a sequence relationship to all other enzymes in that class – but there is no such relationship between the classes.
-It appears from this data that aaRSs arose at least twice, and also that the modern code of 20 acids most likely arose from a much smaller set.
+It appears from this data that aaRSs arose at least twice, and also that the modern code of 20 acids most likely arose from a much smaller set, by duplication.
 All of this activity would have to have preceded LUCA, our last common ancestor, because the various quirks noted above are common to all life.
 How can that be?
 OK, one might say ‘design’ – a catch-all that can be invoked to explain all data – but that’s not what Venter thinks, so it’s not clear what explanation he would have for that massive commonality of mechanism and structure, if not genetic common origin.

 But of course – as Dawkins pointed out – it’s not merely the common details of mechanism, but the code itself that speaks loudly of a single surviving origin.
 The commonest code is termed the ‘standard’ code.
 This is used in most eukaryotic nuclei, most bacteria and archaea, and plant plastids.
 On the principle of parsimony, this is most likely the code used by LUCA itself.
 It has 3 STOP codons – UAA, UAG, UGA – and usually – not always – starts with methionine.
 In Mycoplasma, UGA codes for tryptophan, which is coded solely by its close neighbour UGG in the ‘standard’ code.
 This is actually a very common substitution – the codes of nearly all mitochondria do exactly the same at this position, for example.
 Thus, Venter is effectively saying that our own mitochondria are not the same ‘life-form’ as our nuclei – a perverse notion, since many mitochondrial genes have migrated to the nucleus, and are synthesised there before re-export.
 He is saying, by implication, that the difficulties we would have synthesising Mycoplasma proteins, or vice versa, preclude gene migration from the mitochondrion, unless that migration preceded the amendment to the mitochondrial code.
 That’s a strong claim, even if made unknowingly.